sebarmeli/JAIL/README.md

 	</code>
 </pre>

 You will verify how only the visible images are loaded after the DOM is ready.
+As soon other images become available in the viewport, they are lazy loaded.

 You can add additional configuration options when you initially call jail():